Nets suspend Kyrie Irving for at least 5 games without pay

 “I cannot be antisemitic if I know where I come from,” Irving said.

+Anti-Defamation League CEO Jonathan Greenblatt reacted to a video of Irving’s response to that question on Twitter by writing: “The answer to the question ‘Do you have any antisemitic beliefs’ is always “NO” without equivocation.

+“We took @KyrieIrving at his word when he said he took responsibility, but today he did not make good on that promise,” Greenblatt added.
+“Kyrie clearly has a lot of work to do.”

-Irving and the Nets had announced Wednesday, in conjunction with the Anti-Defamation League, that each would be donating $500,000 to anti-hate causes.
-But Silver felt Irving needed to go further.
+A day earlier, Irving and the Nets had announced, in conjunction with the ADL, that each would be donating $500,000 to anti-hate causes.
+Greenblatt tweeted Thursday night that his organization could not in good conscience accept Irving's donation.

 “While we appreciate the fact that he agreed to work with the Brooklyn Nets and the Anti-Defamation League to combat antisemitism and other forms of discrimination, I am disappointed that he has not offered an unqualified apology and more specifically denounced the vile and harmful content contained in the film he chose to publicize,” the commissioner said.

+Silver added that he will be meeting with Irving in person within the next week.

 It's the second straight season that the Nets have sent Irving away from the team.
 Last year it was when he refused to be vaccinated against COVID-19, making him ineligible to play home games.
-They eventually brought him back to play road games in December.
+They didn't want him to be a part-time player, though eventually brought him back to play road games in December.

+Irving posted the since-deleted link late last week, then defiantly defended his right to do so after the Nets' home loss to Indiana on Saturday.
+The team had him not speak to reporters after their two games this week, hoping to avoid further upsetting fans, but the time away didn't change Irving's stance.

+He quickly grew defensive Thursday, asking reporters why they weren’t asking questions about the history of Blacks in America, saying 300 million of his ancestors are buried in the country.